No need to spend days reading fee structures and terms. Here are the pros and cons of selling on Amazon vs. eBay in seven key areas:

 Why Not Sell on Both?

 Good question!
 Selling on both sites does create a few new challenges, but it’s well worth it for most businesses.
+It really doesn't have to come down to selling on Amazon vs. eBay when you can just use both!
 See “Is Selling on eBay and Amazon at the Same Time Smart?” for detailed pros and cons.